 For a first offense, parents who do not send their children to school may be fined $10, or put in jail for ten days.
 Subsequent offenders can be fined $50 or put in jail up to 30 days.

 If you would like to know more about New York's educational requirements, there are many attorneys in your area with education law experience who may be able to help.
-If you are concerned about criminal charges you may wish to speak with a New York lawyer with experience in criminal law.
+A New York education lawyer can explain the law and how it may apply in your case.
+Get started today.